Something That Will Not Let Go

 “Shit Lester, I don’t think you ever washed a dish in your life.” she said.

 “Never too old to start.”
 He replied sulkily.

-“We got a warrant, Lester, and we’re not leavin’ here without your junkie daughter.”
+“We got an arrest warrant, Lester, and we’re not leavin’ here without your junkie daughter.”

 That got June’s attention.”I didn’t know that.” she said.
 “Did he build it for you?”